HAPPY NATIONAL PHYSICAL THERAPY MONTH!

 Many people ask about alternating ice and heat.
 There are some benefits to this method, as it can cause a sudden dilation and then contraction of the blood vessels which can help pump out swelling.
 It also is much more time consuming and takes more dedication on your part to follow through with.
 If you would like to alternate, start with heat and do 10 minutes of heat, then 10 minutes of ice.
 Do this every hour on the hour for best results.

 To summarize – my answer 95% of the time is to ice.
 If you really want to heat and it feels really good, you can alternate (always end with ice).
 If you have osteoarthritis or are simply stiff after a hard day, heat might be the ticket.
-If you have specific questions, please comment and let me know!
+See what feels right to you!